vladimirovatsvetelina49-cpu/portfolio/README.md

 ##  What I’m Working On
 - Finishing freeCodeCamp Responsive Web Design certification
 - Building more projects daily
 - Moving into JavaScript for interactivity
+- Frond-End Development Carrer Path on Scrimba

 ---